huaweicloud/huaweicloud-sample-rms-sync-resources-golang/README.md

 As we all know, among many ResourceChanged notifications of a resource, there will only be one **CREATE** notification, at most one **DELETE** notification and many **UPDATE** notifications.

-Let's take a resource as an example and not consider message loss for now, we will show you how to ensure concurrency when **ResourceChanged** notifications are disordered.
+Let's take a resource as an example and not consider message loss for now, we will show you how to ensure consistency when **ResourceChanged** notifications are disordered.

 - **We use C, U, D to stand for CREATE, UPDATE and DELETE.**